-TIM KACMAR/The Observer Tim McGuire addressed students about his career in journalism Tuesday.
+TIM KACMAR/The Observe Tim McGuire addressed students about his career in journalism Tuesday.
 He praised the media's coverage of the Sept.
 11 terrorist strikes, saying his "personal sense of calling was reinvigorated by the sensational performance of my colleagues."
 He lauded the honesty, fairness and ethics in newspaper reports of the attacks and their aftermath.
-"What we did during the horrible hours following the attacks seems so much more important than anything we did before," McGuire said.
-The result was coverage that better linked newspapers to the communities they serve, according to McGuire. reinforced And that's McGuire's confidence that his work was just as he always considered it - important.
+'What we did during the horrible hours following the attacks seems so much more important than anything we did before,' McGuire said.
+The result was coverage that better linked newspapers to the communities they serve, according to McGuire. that's reinforced And McGuire's confidence that his work was just as he always considered it - important.
 Contact Jason McFarley at mcfarley.1@nd.edu.

-Behind the scenes, crew prepares show

-This is part one of two of the 'Behind the Scenes' stories of tonight's U2 concert.

-By TREISCH WHEAT News Writer

-Sam O'Sullivan has a complicated role in putting on U2's concert tonight.

-As chief technician he's got to direct the other technicians.
+Behind the scenes, crew prepares show This is part one of two of the 'Behind the Scenes' stories of tonight's U2 concert.
+By TREISCH WHEAT News Writer Sam O'Sullivan has a complicated role in putting on U2's concert As chief technician he's got to direct the other technicians.
 He makes sure everything's set in place.
 He makes sure the earplugs are working, and checks the speakers.
-Since Sunday morning,

-Info

-U2 Concert

-open at 6 p.m.
+Since Sunday morning, he's been working with four other technicians to m a k e sure the Joyce Center is ready for the concert tonight.
+There are least 100 people, including O'Sullivan and his technicians. who've been working behind U2 Concert Info ◆ Joyce Center doors open at 6 p.m.